Pigeon Magazine

 THE BRANDING

 Created with the idea that this book should appear as a coffee table book.
 Something that can be easily recognized and iconic on shelf while remaining flexible to evolution over time.
 The nameplate base font, sub-font, and cover image collage was specifically chosen to be constant on the cover; elegant and approachable for the eyes of a typical corporate persona or avid independent publication reader.
 A trick, really, to invite the unsuspecting into what can sometimes be full of narrative and compositional chaos built to represent how insane and how unforgiving the independent world of creativity can be.
+Inspired by those before us like the infamous Ray-Gun, Monster Children, Drip, and many others.

 The color system, consisting of blacks, grays, and whites is neutral to allow the art within to stand out above the branding.
 It’s not about “Pigeon Magazine” it’s about promoting artists and sharing all that they have or are willing to share.
+“We are the messengers.”

 PHOTO TREATMENT